dotnet/source-build/Documentation/ci-platform-coverage-guidelines.md

 ## Permutations

 It is not the intent to test every permutation of distro family, distro version, and architecture.
-Rather, smart decisions should be made to utilize resources.
-For example, test the oldest LTS version of Debian on amd64 and the latest LTS version of Ubuntu on arm64.
+Rather, smart decisions should be made to best utilize resources.

+The following distro versions will be included in the [CI matrix](https://github.com/dotnet/sdk/blob/main/eng/pipelines/templates/stages/vmr-build.yml):

-1. CentOS Stream
+1. CentOS Stream - Latest version (amd64)
-    1. Newest in support version
-    1. Oldest in support version (for the lifetime of .NET)
-1. Fedora - Newest in support version
+1. Fedora - Latest version (amd64)
-1. Debian - Oldest LTS version (for the lifetime of .NET)
+1. Ubuntu - Latest LTS version at the time of the release (amd64/arm64)
-1. Ubuntu - Newest LTS version (arm64)
+1. Alpine - Latest and previous versions (amd64)
-1. Alpine - Newest in support version
+1. AlmaLinux - Oldest version (targets lowest glibc version) (amd64)